-The best nursing home abuse and neglect attorneys work on what is known as a contingency basis.
+The best nursing home neglect attorneys work on what is known as a contingency fee basis.
 This means they will not charge any upfront fees to work with them.
 Instead, they take a percentage of the overall earnings they secure for you.

 We can connect you with a top law firm today.
 Call (800) 896-7040 to get started.

-It’s important to explore your legal options if a lack of nursing home care harmed you or a loved one.
-Thankfully, we can help you find top nursing home neglect lawyers if you qualify.
+It’s important to explore your legal options if nursing home neglect harmed you or a loved one.
+Thankfully, we can help you connect with top nursing home neglect lawyers if you qualify.

-These lawyers can build a legal claim that shows how elder abuse and neglect harmed your loved one, and file it within the statute of limitations.
-They will also work to secure the highest amount of financial compensation possible in your case.
+These lawyers can build a legal claim that shows how elder abuse and neglect harmed your loved one and file it within the statute of limitations.
+They will also work to secure the most financial compensation possible in your case.

-Get a free case review to see if you can work with a nursing home neglect lawyer right now.
+Get a free consultation to see if you can work with a nursing home neglect lawyer right now.